 In this post, we dive into all the details about the best vans to live in.
 We’ll cover budgets, off-road capability, cargo space, and more so you can narrow down the best options that will work for your lifestyle.

 Learn about the best vans for van life including Sprinters, Ford Transits, Dodge Promasters, and more and discover the pros and cons of each.

-As you may know, I have a Sprinter Van, and I’m currently on my second one.
+As you may know, I have had two Sprinter vans.
+You can see my first, a 144″ Sprinter here, and my second, a 170″ Outside Van Sprinter here.
 My #1 reason for choosing a Sprinter over the other vehicle types is it’s currently the only one with a factory 4×4 option.
 We spend a lot of time in the snow and on rough dirt roads, so this was a non-negotiable for me.

 Sprinter Van Pros

 The Sprinter is one of the best vans for van life if it’s within your budget.
 Here are some of the pros of Sprinter vans: